Sponsorship Visa UK Guide for Employers 2025

 Failure to provide the necessary documentation in support of the application for a UK sponsorship visa licence risks the application being significantly delayed or even refused.

-The Home Office will write to the employer to inform as to whether the application for a sponsorship licence has been approved, or giving reasons where the application has been refused.
+The Home Office will notify the employer of the outcome of the sponsorship licence application via the Sponsor Management System, and provide written reasons in cases of refusal.
 If refused, the employer will, in most cases, have to wait at least a further six months before re-applying.

 1. Step-by-Step Guide to Applying for a Sponsorship Licence